Spirals-Team/docker-machine-driver-g5k/README.md

 * `--g5k-resource-properties` : Resource selection with OAR properties (SQL format)
 * `--g5k-use-job-reservation` : Job ID to use (need to be an already existing job ID)
 * `--g5k-host-to-provision` : Host to provision (host need to be already deployed)
+* `--g5k-skip-vpn-checks` : Skip the VPN client connection and DNS configuration checks (for particular use case only, you should not enable this flag in normal use)

 #### Flags usage
 |             Option             |          Environment         |     Default value     |